chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     ```

 Once the command executes, it will remove the supplied nodes from your automate setup.
 The changes might take a while.

+- Make sure to remove the ip address of the deleted node from your loadbalancer configuration.
+For reference check [Load Balancer Configuration page](/automate/loadbalancer_configuration/)

 {{< note >}}